ihatetoast/ickyclicky/userstories.md

-# User Stories of icky clicky
+# User Stories with pseudocode of icky clicky

+## V1

 * [x]as a player, i want to see the game name, instructions, and board
 * [x]as a player, i want to see my score